Frequently Asked Questions

 Where can I find job postings for full-time jobs?

 How do I apply for an internship?

-The Career Development Office posts internship information every semester on the Career Development Bulletin Board on the second floor of Azabu Hall and the Blackboard student portal.
+The Career Development Office posts internship information every semester on the Career Development Bulletin Board on the second floor of Azabu Hall and the Canvas student portal.
 You can only apply for a single internship at a time.
-For additional information about the application procedure, please log on to the Blackboard.
+For additional information about the application procedure, please log on to the Canvas.